-Earlier he was a lecturer in Bangladesh University of Engineering and Technology's Department of Architecture in Dhaka, Bangladesh.
+Monsur is also an expert in distance education and online course development in the fields of design.
+He is trained in Quality Matters (QM), a nationally recognized, faculty-centered, peer-review process that certifies the quality of online courses.
+Prior to joining the Tech faculty, Monsur served as a postdoctoral research scholar with the Natural Learning Initiative (NLI) a NC State University.
+Earlier he was a lecturer at Bangladesh University of Engineering and Technology's Department of Architecture in Dhaka, Bangladesh.
 Monsur received his bachelor's degree and master's degree from the Bangladesh University of Engineering and Technology in architecture.
 His doctoral degree in design is from North Carolina State.
-Recent honors include receiving the Gertrude Cox Award for Innovative Excellence in Teaching and Learning with Technology (2018), NCSU Professional Development Award (2016), and the ‘Architectural Research Center's Consortium King Medal for Excellence in Innovation, Integrity, Scholarship in Architectural/Environmental Design Research' (2015).
+His honors and awards include Best Poster Honorable Mention in CELA (2022), President's Emerging Engaged Scholarship Award, TTU (2020), the Gertrude Cox Award for Innovative Excellence in Teaching and Learning with Technology (2018), NCSU Professional Development Award (2016), and the ARCC Consortium King Medal for Excellence in Innovation, Integrity, Scholarship in Architectural/Environmental Design Research (2015).

 USDA NIFA Capacity Building Grants titled Using Interactive Virtual Tours to Train Childcare Professionals and Future Leaders to Create Healthier Early Childhood Environments (2022-2025).
 Amount: $300,000.
 Role: PI.

 PlayCore Inc. Private Grant titled PlayValuation: Creating Play Value Assessment Score Databases for Play Components.
 Amount: 35,000.
 Role: PI